deanrad/meteor-package-kitchen/README.md

   - There is already a local package by that name
   - The package name conflicts with one already listed in `.meteor/packages` (e.g. `iron:router`)

+## 2. Running as an Application Locally

+You can spin up the app (as it deployed on http://package-kitchen.meteor.com), by running `npm start`. or, if you're old school, `cd example; meteor`.

 ## Further Reference
 [The Full Meteor Docs on Packages](http://docs.meteor.com/#/full/packagedefinition)

+The last [Packages Tutorial](http://themeteorchef.com/recipes/writing-a-package/) you'll ever need, by [@TheMeteorChef](http://twitter.com/themeteorchef)

 ## Specifying Dependencies